Cap-go/capacitor-updater/README.md

   // Do the update when user leave app App.addListener('appStateChange', async(state) => {
       if (!state.isActive) {
+        SplashScreen.show()
         const version = await CapacitorUpdater.download({
         url: 'https://github.com/Forgr-ee/Mimesis/releases/download/0.0.1/dist.zip',
         })
         await CapacitorUpdater.set(version)
-      }
+        SplashScreen.hide() // in case the set fail, otherwise the new app will have to hide it }
   })